farbodjs/surfs_up/README.md

 ## Summary

 Our analysis of historical weather data for the island of Oahu shows there is a moderate temperature for this area specifically for the months of June and December.
 Due to large sample size, we can conclude that calculated average temperature can be a sound representative of the population.
 Based on summary statistics for these two months, we think that ice cream and surf shop business can be sustainable year round.
+We also recommend running a querry on historical data for wind in this region and find times and areas where there is high offshore winds which makes it more desirable for surfers.